Everything you need to know about Child Counseling

 Is counseling confidential?

-Yes, information you share in counseling sessions will be treated with strict confidentiality and is protected by state and federal laws.
+Yes, information you share in child counseling sessions will be treated with strict confidentiality and is protected by state and federal laws.
 Information will not be disclosed to anyone outside Westside Children’s Therapy without your written permission, except in instances when such disclosure is necessary to protect you or someone else from imminent danger.

 How do I explain what counseling is to my child?